Basic Job Description:

 9) Teach personal development skills such as goal setting, independence, and self-advocacy.

-Is being a "Special Education Teacher" your very best career choice?
+Is being a "Special Education Teacher, Secondary School" your very best career choice?

 Our Career Interest Test will show you which careers match your interests.